 By first determining how niched-down you’d like to get you can then revise your website, social media and print advertising to reflect to what degree you are seeking to attract cannabis tourists.

-Market Your Cannabis-Friendly Business
+How to Market Your Cannabis-Friendly Business

 After making sure you are legally compliant at the state level, adapting your operations to accommodate for a new on-site clientele, and determined to what degree you want to brand yourself cannabis-friendly, you can then re-evaluate your entire marketing strategy.